 Click here to schedule a consultation.

-How Will Buccal Fat Removal Change Your Appearance
+How Will Cheek Fat Removal Change Your Appearance

 Removal doesn’t give you a sucked in cheek appearance at all times.
 It will subtly change the contours of your midface which in reality enhances and better outlines your cheekbones.
 Check out the buccal fat removal before and after gallery.
 Cheek fat removal before and after photos are often not dramatic; however there can be significant changes in shadow contours.